snassar/tess/README.md

-# TESS: Training Environment Server System
+# TESS: Training Environment Server

 TESS serves as a simple local network to allow a trainer to work with services such as email, Jabber, a web server, in places where the internet is not functioning or electricity is weak.